Pedrokostam/WriteProgressPlus/WriteProgressPlus/docs/en-us/Write-ProgressPlus.md

 ## OUTPUTS

 ### System.Object
-	If -PassThru is true, the input object is outputted, otherwise nothing is.
+	If -PassThru is true (or used in the middle of a pipeline), the input object is outputted, otherwise nothing is.

 ## NOTES